tmylesc/homework7/README.md

 * [Questions](#questions)

 ## Installation
-testing
+These are my installation instructions

 ## Usage
-testing
+This is my usage information

 ## License
-This application uses the  license.
+This application uses the MIT license.

 ## Contributing
-testing
+These are my contribution guidelines

 ## Tests
-testing
+These are my test instructions

 ## Questions
-More info about this application can be found at <https://github.com/testing>.
+More info about this application can be found at <https://github.com/tmylesc>.
-If you have any questions you can email <testing>.
+If you have any questions you can email <tmcoradetti@gmail.com>.